DrMarchandsLaboratory/DrMarchandsLaboratory.com/README.md

 # 🔬 DrMarchand’s Lab⚛︎ratory™

-*Primary Repository of the ∞ OS™ Ecosystem*
+*🏗️ Where code becomes architecture.*

-> “Where experimentation becomes architecture.”
+> Primary Repository of the ∞ OS™ Ecosystem

 ---